 Let’s say that in 2006 you were convicted of driving under the influence in Orange County, California.
-As of June of 2016, it will be 10 years since you were convicted of DUI.
+As of June 2016, it will be 10 years since you were convicted of DUI.
 You never did the DUI classes, will the DUI fall off your record the way a bankruptcy falls off someone’s credit after 10 years?

 You haven’t had a valid driver’s license all these years; will you be off the hook once you reach the 10-year mark?

 Even if you wait until the date the DUI turns 10 years old, the DMV will not give you a break.
-The DMV will still require that you complete a DUI class, and it could be the 18-month one.
+The DMV will still require that you complete a DUI class, and it could be an 18-month one.
 You will also have to file an SR-22.